Stock Warrants: What Are They and How Do I Exercise Them?

 SPAC Performance

-Critics of SPACs argue that they are much too lucrative for the sponsors and bypass measures in the traditional IPO process that are designed to protect investors.
-Some have also warned that the flurry of SPAC launches point to a bubble.
+Critics of SPACs argue that they are much too lucrative for the sponsors, and bypass measures in the traditional IPO process that are designed to protect investors.
+The flurry of SPAC activity in recent years also had many worried that a bubble was forming.

 However, defenders of the structure argue that this most recent wave of SPACs is different.
-They say the latest batch has more credible sponsors, who then in turn target higher quality companies.
+They say that more recent SPACs have had more credible sponsors, who then in turn target higher-quality companies.

 An academic paper by professors at Stanford and New York University law schools looked at SPAC acquisitions between January 2019 and June 2020.
 The study found that companies that went public by SPAC fell by an average of 3% three months after debuting, 12% after six months, and 35% after a year.